Search Palette

 Recents

-Every result you activate is added to a Recent list (per user, per browser).
+Every destination or free-text search you activate is added to a Recent list (per user, per browser).
 When you reopen the palette with an empty query, your last few activations are shown immediately so you can repeat a workflow with two keystrokes.

 - Recent entries that are no longer accessible (admin pages after a demotion, deleted people, removed tags) are filtered out automatically the next time you open the palette.